Get

 Moving can be a very exciting experience, but it is also a very stressful time for all involved.
 After all, you are packing up your entire life and moving it elsewhere.
 Regardless of the distance and how smooth the process may be, you are still putting a wrench in your normal routine and are forced to adapt and readjust to a new lifestyle.

 While we are busy dealing with all the stress and responsibility surrounding a move, it’s easy to forget how much our pets can be affected by the ordeal, especially cats.
 If your cat has been refusing meals since the move, it’s most likely due to stress.
-Here, we will discuss the impact a move can have on your cat, what to keep an eye on, and how to best help your cat adjust and regain its appetite.
+Here, we will discuss the impact a move can have on your cat, what to keep an eye on, and how to best help your cat adjust and regain their appetite.

 divider cat paws oct 2024